 Our New Rating Formula

 In the past, we have rated devices subjectively.
 However, we wanted to standardize our ratings to make them more objective.
 The result is a brand new rating formula, which took effect across our network on June 1, 2022.
-As a result, itโs become considerably harder to get a โfive-star rating,โ which should be only reserved for the truly top-tier devices in every category.
+As a result, it’s become considerably harder to get a “five-star rating,” which should be only reserved for the truly top-tier devices in every category.

 So how are our ratings determined?
 We weigh each part based on what we think is most important, with accuracy/performance and affordability making up half of the rating alone.
 Durability is another crucial factor in a highly rated device.
-Finally, we consider the feature set and ease of use before calculating the overall rating, which is the star rating you see.ย
+Finally, we consider the feature set and ease of use before calculating the overall rating, which is the star rating you see.

-Here is the current weighting:
+Here is the current weighting as of December 2024:

 Accuracy/Performance: 25%

-Affordability: 25%
+Value: 25%

 Durability: 20%